Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-The zero dimension is also the existence of all possible states and the <a href="https://youtu.be/emlcwyvnsg0?t=238"  target="_blank">dimension zero explained</a>.
+The zero dimension is also the existence of all possible states; see the <a href="https://youtu.be/emlcwyvnsg0?t=238" target="_blank">dimension zero explained</a>.

 <br /><br />